-Now that you’ve got an idea of what the iShares UK Property UCITS ETF is and how it works let’s take a look at its current price and potential future performance.
+Now that you’ve got an idea of what the iShares UK Property UCITS ETF is and how it works let’s take a look at its current price.
 After a large crash in February and March of 2020 due to the volatility brought about by the Coronavirus pandemic, the fund has recovered remarkably well and is currently heading back to previous highs.
-The highs from mid-February last year sit around the 672 price point and would represent an excellent milestone for this fund to breach if it can do so this year.
+The highs from mid-February last year sit around the 672 price point.

 Currently, this ETF is consolidating around the 585 region.
-Still, with a solid upward trend on various timeframes, we could see this continue over the coming months and push price back to previous highs.
-Fundamental factors could help boost price too, most notably the increasing nature of house prices.
+Still, with a solid upward trend on various timeframes.
 A recent report by the ONS stated that house price growth in the UK rose sharply towards the end of last year to the highest rate it has been since 2016.

-So, by now, you might be wondering if the iShares UK Property UCITS ETF is a good investment for you.
-There are many key benefits of investing in this fund that will appeal to investors of various types and risk tolerances, making it one of the best investment funds to add to investment portfolios.
+There are many key benefits of investing in this fund that will appeal to investors of various types and risk tolerances, making it one of the investment funds to add to investment portfolios.
 Most notably, it provides cost-effective exposure to the UK real estate sector, allowing investors to profit from the growth of companies operating within this industry.

-Another reason the iShares UK Property UCITS ETF is a good investment is that it provides investors with a passive income stream with a solid price yield.
 Currently, this ETF offers a yield of 1.79% each year, distributed every quarter.
 This yield is significantly higher than the various ISAs available on the market, which are usually capped around the 1.1% range.
-So, when you combine this yield with the additional capital gains, it makes a good investment option for many people.
+So, when you combine this yield with the additional capital gains.

 iShares UK Property UCITS ETF Dividend History